beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

         f"trainable params: {trainable_params} || all params: {all_param} || trainable%: {100 * (trainable_params / all_param)}"
     )
 ```
+>[!TIP]
-Reference about usage of [peft](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/nlp/nemo_megatron/peft/landing_page.html) from [LoRA’s ](https://arxiv.org/pdf/2106.09685.pdf)paper here here After training, you can use the fine-tuned model for inference.
+> Reference about usage of [peft](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/nlp/nemo_megatron/peft/landing_page.html) from [LoRA’s ](https://arxiv.org/pdf/2106.09685.pdf)paper here here After training, you can use the fine-tuned model for inference.
 You’ll need to load the base Mistral model from the Huggingface Hub and then load the [QLoRA adapters](https://github.com/artidoro/qlora/blob/main/README.md) from the best-performing checkpoint directory.

 ### Model Evaluation
 [BLeU score](https://en.wikipedia.org/wiki/BLEU) (Bi-Lingual Evaluation Understudy) is a metric for automatically evaluating machine- translated text.
 The BLEU score is a number between zero and one that measures the similarity of the machine-translated text to a set of high quality reference translations.

 ![image](https://github.com/beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/assets/121532863/22706b3f-f4bf-42dc-ba6f-3068f4ff49fb)

 # Deployment :clapper:
 We uploaded our training datasets and Fine Tuned Mistral-LLM (mistralai/Mistral-7B-Instruct-v0.2) using Quantized-LoRA to hugging-face.
 ## Frontend